What are Periodic Trends

 The electronegativity, ionization energy, and electron affinity increase from left to right and decrease from top to bottom.
 On the other hand, the atomic radius decreases from left to right and increases from top to bottom.

 Starting from the bottom left and moving towards the top right, the metallic character decreases, and the non-metallic character increases.
-Therefore, the alkali metals, alkaline earth metals, transition metals, and post-transition metals display metallic characteristics.
+Therefore, alkali metals, alkaline earth metals, transition metals, and post-transition metals display metallic characteristics.
 The nonmetals, halogens, and noble gases display non-metallic characteristics.
 The metalloids display a mixture of both metallic and non-metallic behavior.